Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-18-Chessconnect-1.md

 <br>

-If you press the new button, on the left side pops up the pair function.
-After paring, the connect button changed to green.
-And that was it.
+If you press the new button, the pair function pops up on the left side.
+After pairing, the connect button changes to green.
+And that’s it.

 You are ready to go.